TheaEggert/TravelTriumph/README.md

 ### How to use this app
 *Required installations: none*
 1. Visit the webapp by entering this URL in your address bar: [https://travel-triumph.herokuapp.com](https://travel-triumph.herokuapp.com)
+   - This can be done on a PC/desktop browser (e.g. Firefox for Windows), or on a mobile browser (e.g. Safari for iOS).
 2. The page should look a little bit like this:
 ---
 ![TT](https://user-images.githubusercontent.com/68571255/217157821-3bcca38a-8879-4c64-8ca4-027dff9df869.png)